paymentslab/lab_systems/README.md

 * Glance needs to be defined as a hostname
 * Make sure to change the passwords in the group_vars/all file
 * TODO: quantum needs its own namespace and passwords

+ERRATA

+ubuntu seems to loose it's locale settings sometimes.
+You can fix this by:

+export LANGUAGE=en_US.UTF-8
+export LANG=en_US.UTF-8
+export LC_ALL=en_US.UTF-8
+locale-gen en_US.UTF-8
+dpkg-reconfigure locales

+Make sure you use the right language settings